November 5, 2021 | Car Accidents, Compensation

 You must have been injured as a result of negligence.
 You must have filed a claim with your state’s Department of Motor Vehicles.
 You must have received a payout from your car insurance company.

-Put simply, the primary factor affecting you eligibility for compensation after an accident is how fault is determined after the car accident.
+Put simply, the primary factor affecting your eligibility for compensation after an accident is how fault is determined after the car accident.

 Missouri is a Comparative Fault state meaning more than one person can be deemed responsible for the car accident, but that does not mean both people are equally at fault.

-Regardless, the person who is deemed less at fault (or not at fault at all) is the driver who will receive compensation after a motor vehicle accident.
+Regardless, the person who is deemed less at fault (or not at fault at all) is the driver who will receive compensation after a truck accident or any other type of automobile accident.

 Calculating the amount of car accident compensation you will receive is always tricky.